inky03/hscript-insanity/README.md

 ```

+### Regex

+haxe's [special regex syntax](https://haxe.org/manual/std-regex.html) can now be used to make a new regular expression in hscript (instead of `new EReg`)

 ### Call stack

 script interpreter exceptions now throw an `InterpException`, which contains more detailed error info more akin to Haxe's exception call stack

-also imposes a limit for the call stack before a crash (200 by default, can be adjusted with `callStackDepth` in an `Interp` instance)
+also imposes a limit for the call stack before a Stack overflow exception (200 by default, can be adjusted with `callStackDepth` in an `Interp` instance)

 ```
 Exception: ouch...